 - Apply in person with the departments in which you are most interested in working.

-- Submit the completed Drug Free Policy, Employment Eligibility Form I-9, and official identity documents to the Financial Aid Office.
+- Submit the completed Drug Free Policy, Employment Eligibility Form I-9 in your Financial Aid portal and official identity documents to the Human Resources Department.

 - You must remain enrolled at least half-time for Federal Work Study and full-time for Institutional Work Study.